by Harvey and Laurie Bluedorn. Copyright 1998.

 This appears to be a classic case of artificially induced dyslexia.
 I would suggest that you pick out an intensive phonics program and teach him to read phonetically instead of pictographically.
 Your biggest problem will be to break his habit of looking at words pictographically.
 Encourage him to practice sounding out words aloud (or mouthing the words silently).
 Find books for him to read which will interest him but which are fairly easy.

 Concerning the problem of not thinking: people who do not read, and who spend their free time watching television and movies, playing video and computer games, or who otherwise spend their time seeking entertainment, will not be able to think critically.
-Documentation for this is given in Jane Healy’s two books, Endangered Minds: Why Children Don’t Think and What We Can Do About It and Failure to Connect: How Computers Affect Our Children’s Minds for Better and Worse.
+Documentation for this is given in Jane Healy’s two books, Endangered Minds: Why Children Don't Think And What We Can Do About It and Failure to Connect: How Computers Affect Our Children's Minds and What We Can Do About It.
 For one who is truly taught to think, thinking becomes his way of life.

 We recommend that each student keep an English Language Notebook (which we will discuss in more detail later).
 The notebook can begin with his study of phonics.
 Because pages can be taken out and replaced with new pages easily, three-ring binders seem to be more useful than spiral notebooks.
 Fill it with notebook paper, blank paper (white and colored) and subject dividers.
 Each child should have his own notebook.
 If phonics is new to mother, she may need one also.
 The student will add to this notebook each week.